zzm634/typeorm-no-arp/docs/select-query-builder.md

 Most of the time, you need to select real entities from your database, for example, users.
 For this purpose, you use `getOne` and `getMany`.
 However, sometimes you need to select specific data, like the _sum of all user photos_.
-Such data is not a entity, it's called raw data.
+Such data is not an entity, it's called raw data.
 To get raw data, you use `getRawOne` and `getRawMany`.
 Examples: